Image by: Zac Wilson

 For the past decade, Erin has been traveling and teaching everything from elementary school music to hip hop songwriter/performance courses for nonprofits and organizations, hopping from North Carolina to Pennsylvania to northern India.
 She has created string arrangements for a wide range of artists, including Amythyst Kiah and Bill and the Belles, and also spent a year studying jazz piano with renown composer and Steinway artist, Chad Lawson.

-Erin currently resides in Johnson City, TN, where she is a music educator, arranger, and director of summer education programming for The Birthplace of Country Music.
+Erin currently resides in Johnson City, TN, where she is a music educator, arranger, and director of music camps for The Birthplace of Country Music.